 Young Manuel Gonzales built two houses at the corner of Second Street and Broadway.
 The corner house, built in 1902, was occupied by he and his family.
 The second, was built for his mother, and was located adjacent to the first house, in what is now the Veranda’s parking lot.

 The two houses were joined by Peter Pulitzer, son of the publisher, in the early 1970’s for his long-time fishing buddy, Fingers O’Bannon.
 The original kitchen building from the second house, along with a secluded garden courtyard, now joins the two houses.
 Paul Peden bought the two buildings in 1978 and transformed them into the Veranda.

 Since Peden opened the Veranda, it has been consistently honored as one of the most award-winning restaurants in Southwest Florida.
 Its unique setting in two Turn-of-the-Century homes makes the Veranda a truly charming and romantic place to dine.

-The Veranda restaurant, located on the corner of Second Street and Broadway in the heart of Downtown Fort Myers is open for lunch Monday – Friday 11:00 am – 2:30 pm, and dinner Monday – Saturday 5:30 pm – 10:00 pm.
+The Veranda restaurant, located on the corner of Second Street and Broadway in the heart of Downtown Fort Myers is open for dinner Monday – Saturday 5:30 pm – 8:30 pm.
 Closed Sundays.
 Piano Bar entertainment Monday – Saturday.
-A Happy Hour in the Lounge 4:00pm – 7:00 pm offers special drink prices.
 Attire is “dressy casual”.
 Garden Courtyard and Indoor Dining.
 Private Dining Rooms and Banquets are available for any event.
 Reservations are recommended at any time of the year.
 (239) 332-2065.
-American Express, Master Card & Visa are accepted.
-Join us soon for the dining experience of a lifetime.
+American Express, Discover, Master Card & Visa are accepted.
+Join us soon for the dining experience of a lifetime!